-A: Locate and review your state's recreational use statute.
-You can find this through your local law library or website for your state attorney general, or American Whitewater (866-BOAT-4-AW).
-Chances are good that your state has one that limits your liability considerably.
-It is most likely that you cannot charge for the use of your land and still be protected, and that you are protected against malicious conduct (see 'Dangerous Conditions' above)'.
-Learn what is required to 'open' your land to the public in your state.
-Most states consider the lack of 'No Trespassing' signage to communicate implied permission and sufficient to get protection of the statute: others such as Rhode Island and Delaware require landowners to take affirmative measures to demonstrate their intent to open their land to the public.
+A: First, get a copy of your state's recreational use statute.
+You can check your local law library, or call American Whitewater (866-BOAT-4-AW).
+Chances are that your state has one that limits your liability considerably.
+Generally speaking, you probably cannot charge for the use of your land and still be protected.
+Also, most recreational use statutes don't protect against malicious conduct (see above).
+Check the statute to see what is required to 'open' your land to the public.
+Most states consider the lack of 'no trespassing' signs as implied permission and sufficient to get protection of the statute.
+Others, Rhode Island and Delaware as examples, require landowners to take affirmative measures to demonstrate their intent to open their land to the public.